riv5181/riv5181.github.io/mqlighttutorial.md

 1. When asked to restage your application, click the `RESTAGE` button.

-1. While the Application is restaging, click the widget representing `MQLight-Receiver-<your name>`
+1. While the Application is restaging, click the widget representing `MQLight-Receiver-<yourname>`

 1. Add or Bind the Application with the newly created MQ Light Service.

-1. Restart the `MQLight-Receiver-<your name>` Application.
+1. Restart the `MQLight-Receiver-<yourname>` Application.

 <br>